nortonkellyboxall/gummi_base_luffy/docs/index.md

 ```
 The first one imports the gummi arm class which contains all of the functions such as move_to and set co-contraction.
 The second one is a custom message type that co-contration uses.

 It must be noted that at the moment, the dynamixels are quite slow on their read write.
-Each bus has 60Hz total to share across all the motors, so be concious of this when designing your algorithm.
+Each bus has 60Hz total to share across all the motors, so be conscious of this when designing your algorithm.

 To get a better understanding of how the Gummi class works then click [here](https://nortonkellyboxall.github.io/gummi_interface/).